Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Preliminaries

 The main assumption here that the mixing function is the same across all environments: \begin{assumption} All environments $E\in\mathfrak{E}$ share the same diffeomorphic mixing function $\vg:\R^d\mapsto\R^n$. \end{assumption}

-In causal representation learning, the goal of the learner is to \begin{itemize} \item recover the inverse of the mixing function $\vh = \vg^{-1}$ (often called the \textit{unmixing} function) which allows recovering the latent variables given any observations, and \item recover the underlying causal graph $\G$. \end{itemize}
+In causal representation learning, the goal of the learner is to 1) recover the inverse of the mixing function $\vh = \vg^{-1}$ (often called the \textit{unmixing} function) which allows recovering the latent variables given any observations, and, 2) recover the underlying causal graph $\G$.
 In the remaining part of this paper, we refer to $(\vh,\G)$ as the causal model to be learned.
 Obviously, there would be some ambiguities in learning $(\vh,\G)$.
 For example, choosing a different permutation of the nodes in the causal graph would lead to a different model, and so does element-wise transformations on each component $\vh_i$ of $\vh$.
-To be concrete, the following ambiguities are intrinsic in our problem formulation \cite[Proposition 3.1]{von2023nonparametric}: